Friday, November 1, 2024

 When you say ‘academic’ do you refer to someone employed by an institution?
 I don’t.
 Not only.
 Are academics free to contribute to higher education when not in the employ of a university or college?
 Could one make a career of it, support a family or community?

 I have not read the paper by, Ross (et. al.), and probably won’t.
 I don’t have to.
 We agree on the fundamentals - definition, function, value, and obligation – expected of the social contract for teaching, researching and community servicing.
 We disagree on how best to facilitate our service and stewardship.
 These academics have assumed the institutional model.
 I have not.
 I suggest you do the same.
-But I will endorse of version of Ross's petition and continue to speak out against further erosion of the freedom of academics.
+But I will endorse a version of Ross's petition and continue to speak out against further erosion of the freedom of academics.
 Thank you for your work.
 And feel free to join me in mine.

 No comments: